 What is an absolute discharge?

 I have extensive experience in dealing with preparing cases for sentencing.
 If you have been charged with a criminal offence, contact me, Calgary criminal defence lawyer Susan Karpa for a free consultation.
-Contact us now for a 587-888-7149 free consultation.
+Contact us now at 587-888-7149 for a free consultation.

 What is an absolute discharge?